- Akinwumi Ayodeji Adesina

 Bringing Great Improvement to Africa’s Food Security by Leading Africa’s Agricultural Innovation

-With the vision that African countries must transform their agricultural sectors for Africa to overcome chronic poverty in the 21st century and stand independent, Dr. Akinwumi Adesina has spearheaded agricultural innovation for 30 years and improved food security for millions of people throughout the African continent.
+With the vision, those African countries must transform their agricultural sectors for Africa to overcome chronic poverty in the 21st century and stand independent, Dr. Akinwumi Adesina has spearheaded agricultural innovation for 30 years and improved food security for millions of people throughout the African continent.

 Dr. Adesina proclaims:

-sector that will help diversify economies, create jobs, and eradicate food
+“Agriculture is the sector that will help diversify economies, create jobs and eradicate food

 insecurity in African countries, as well as achieving food security for the

 world.”
 He has been at the forefront of establishing